How To Get A Dietetic Internship

 Hire a Mentor

 I can’t recommend this enough!
-Since the internships are so competitive, while a mentor is an investment, it greatly increases your changes of getting matched on your first try.
-For example, hiring a coach from All Access Internships has resulted in a 96% matching rate for applicants.
-That’s huge!
-You’ve worked hard as an undergrad and you deserve to get matched.
+Since the internships are so competitive, while a mentor is an investment, it greatly increases your chances of getting matched on your first try.

 Know Your Program’s Prereqs